 Daykin’s argues that whereas technology is in constant flux, over several decades ‘marketers have built up clear views on how marketing works, of the creative nuances required, of media planning best practice and ultimately of how consumers respond to such stimuli.’
 He suggests that these views still remain highly relevant when garnering reach and emotional connections, even in a digital age.
 He argues it is the responsibility of more established marketers in the field to pass these old school values on to the digital native generation coming of age in the sector.

-It is clear that despite the inevitable fast pace of change, marketers will continue to look to the traditional for guidance in their strategies for 2017.
+Despite the fast pace of change, marketers continue to look to the traditional for guidance in their strategies.
 Whether through storytelling, winning loyalty or passing on skills to fit the digital age, there is still a central place for the tried and tested.
 Get in touch with the team at Think OTB to discuss your marketing strategies.